 Indigenous Interpreting+® specializes in indigenous languages from Mexico is one of the few programs of its kind in the United States helping health care providers, courts and other agencies effectively communicate with indigenous people.

-We offer a training program and products created specifically to train speakers of indigenous languages how to become interpreters.
+We offer two training programs created specifically to train speakers of indigenous languages how to become interpreters.
 We are continuing to develop and compile resources and create new tools to support an innovative teaching model for indigenous language interpreters.

 The Indigenous Interpreter® Training Program participated in the 2017 Lenguas Conference in Mexico City.
 Licensed trainer and curriculum developer Katharine Allen presented a 2-day version of our comprehensive indigenous interpreter training to speakers of Spanish and Indigenous languages.
 Indigenous Interpreting+® is proud to have been a part of this important event that united conference, health care, legal and community interpreters and translators from all over the Americas.READ MORE

 We participated in the Evento Cultural Indigena located in Greenfield, CA on April 23, 2017.
 “The Movimiento Cultural de la Union Indigena” (MCUI) is an organization that was formed with the voices and the forces of our indigenous communities, so that we may be more educated and become more organized to save our indigenous cultures.
 Equally as important, we must end the injustices and deception we face everyday in the fields of California.
 The Indigenous Union was founded in 2005 by a group of people originating from Santa Cruz River Venado in Oaxaca (in the Triqui Bajo zone) who settled in Sonoma County, California, USA.”